 Bio

-I acknowledge the Traditional Owners of the lands from which I live, work, and learn, the Arakwal people of the Bundjalung Nation and the Gadigal and Bidjigal people of the Eora Nation.
+I acknowledge the Traditional Owners of the diverse lands from which I have lived and worked over the course of my life: the Arakwal, Gadigal and Bidjigal, and Dharawal people.
 I also acknowledge the Traditional Owners of the coastal beaches and wetlands from which I grew up, the Darkinjung people.
 I pay my deep respect to their millennia-old stories, culture and ongoing custodianship of Country.
 I extend this respect to Elders past, present and emerging.
 Sovereignty was never ceded.

 CV